mssfoobar/docs/docs/30_deployment/70-platform-aoh/50-prepare-aoh-setup.md

 - Secrets manager installed for storing env secrets for the applications
 - Secrets store for extraction of secrets for AOH application
 - Certificate manager (for SSL certs.
 Please check your vendor for details)
+- Elastic search requires 3 worker nodes to be deployed, if you are deploying the Elastic search cluster in its default configuration

 ### Apply overal IaC
 Uisng kubectl cli and helm cli, apply the IaC within the "Manifest" and "helm" directory.